stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.mailmerging/imailmergedatasource/_index.md

 ---
+title: Aspose::Words::MailMerging::IMailMergeDataSource interface
-title: IMailMergeDataSource
+linktitle: IMailMergeDataSource
 second_title: Aspose.Words for C++ API Reference
-description: Implement this interface to allow mail merge from a custom data source, such as a list of objects.
-Master-detail data is also supported.
+description: Aspose::Words::MailMerging::IMailMergeDataSource interface.
+Implement this interface to allow mail merge from a custom data source, such as a list of objects.
+Master-detail data is also supported in C++.
 type: docs
 weight: 105
 url: /cpp/aspose.words.mailmerging/imailmergedatasource/